 Put simply, engaged employees feel valued at work and are happy to be there.

-Barriers to engaging training
+Barriers to engaging training for employees

 - Lack of time